Daddoon/BlazorMobile/README.md

 # BlazorMobile
-Create full C# driven hybrid-apps for iOS & Android !
+Create full C# driven hybrid-apps for iOS, Android & UWP !

 **BlazorMobile** - is a Nuget package for embedding a Blazor web application as a standalone mobile application, hosted in Xamarin.